wilddom/memrise2anki-extension/README.md

 ----

 The import of your mems from Memrise is possible.
 A mem is assigned to a testing direction (front to back), therefore a field needs to be created for each direction.
+This means that only the mems selected by the currently logged in user are imported.
 As Anki does not officially support embedded media (youtube, etc.) the option to embed online media is experimental, embedded media may or may not work depending on your platform.
 If the option is disabled (default), a link will be shown instead.

 Bug Reports